 - Currituck County has produced an informative video on the need for the Mid-Currituck Bridge!
 Please watch the 10-minute video and help us get this critical project built!

 - In January 2012, the promise of the bridge moved firmly into reality when the North Carolina Department of Transportation (NCDOT) released its Final Environmental Impact Analysis, a milestone report that assesses all project impacts and allows the project to proceed to the construction phase.

-- The next steps in the project call for NCDOT to declare a Record of Decision for the project, which is the final administrative approval to fully commit project funds and begin right-of-way acquisition and construction activities.
+- Future steps in the project call for Federal Highway Administration to approve the NCDOT submitted Record of Decision for the project, which is the final administrative approval to fully commit project funds and begin right-of-way acquisition and construction activities.